guettli/scrum/README.md

 For brainstorming, gathering ideas, simple voting I like [Jamboard](https://jamboard.google.com/).

+It has the benefit (compared to "just talking"), that you can have a look at the feedback/opinions/text later.

+But it does not make sense for daily or other short informal meetings.

 You know a better or similiar tool?
 Great!
 Please tell me!
+[Open Source Jamboard clone?](https://softwarerecs.stackexchange.com/questions/78865/jamboard-clone)

 # Team size